VigneshRamamoorthyy/Task-tracker-app/README.md

 ## Description

-This Todo app is a basic project to demonstrate CRUD (Create, Read, Update, Delete) operations using React.
-Users can add new tasks, edit existing ones, delete tasks, and mark tasks as completed.
-The application also uses local storage to persist tasks across browser sessions.
+This Task Management App is a simple and intuitive tool designed to help users organize their tasks.
+It allows you to perform CRUD (Create, Read, Update, Delete) operations on tasks and provides features to filter tasks by their status.
+The application is fully responsive and ensures data persistence using local storage.

 ## Features

-- Add new tasks with a title and description.
+- Create New Tasks: Add tasks with a title, description, due date, and status.
-- Edit existing tasks.
+- Edit Tasks: Update task details as needed.
-- Delete tasks.
+- Delete Tasks: Remove tasks that are no longer required.
-- Mark tasks as completed.
+- Filter Tasks: Filter tasks by their status (e.g., Pending, In Progress, Completed).
-- Filter to show only completed tasks.
+- Data Persistence: Tasks are stored in local storage to retain them across browser sessions.
-- Data persistence using local storage.
+- Responsive Design: Fully responsive UI for both desktop and mobile devices.

 ## Installation